Dun-sin/Whisper/README.md

 ### 🛠️ Installation

 1. [Fork](https://github.com/Dun-sin/Whisper/fork) the project.
 Click on the fork icon in the top right to get started
-2. Clone the project, you can use the following command:
+2. To clone the project, you can use the following command:

    ```bash
    git clone https://github.com/<your-github-username>/Whisper